murphytalk/murphytalk.github.io/_posts/2014-05-03-IRS-introduction.md

 Both legs are floating in a basis swap.

-Example : a `1s3s` (one threes) basis swap, a swap in which on counterparty pays 1-month LIBOR, and the other pays 3-month LIBOR.
-A dealer who is a market maker would agree to recieve the 1-month LIBOR plus 5 bps monthly and pay 3-month LIBOR quarterly, he is consider the offer side.
+Example : a `1s3s` (one threes) basis swap, a swap in which on counter-party pays 1-month LIBOR, and the other pays 3-month LIBOR.
+A dealer who is a market maker would agree to receive the 1-month LIBOR plus 5 bps monthly and pay 3-month LIBOR quarterly, he is consider the offer side.
 The bid side of a basis swap would have the dealer paying 1-month plus a lower spread.

 # Examples

-Suppose a dearler is willing to :
+Suppose a dealer is willing to :

-1. Pay 0.665% semi bonds (fixed leg, coupon freqeuncy 6-month) vs threes (3-month LIBOR)
+1. Pay 0.665% semi bonds (fixed leg, coupon frequency 6-month) vs threes (3-month LIBOR)
-2. Recieve 0.705% semi bonds vs threes.
+2. Receive 0.705% semi bonds vs threes.
 3. Be a 3 bid and a 5 offer in a 1s3s basis swap fro 2 years.
     1. Pay 1-month LIBOR +3 bps vs 3-month LIBOR
-    2. Recieve 1-month LIBOR +5 bps vs 3-month LIBOR
+    2. Receive 1-month LIBOR +5 bps vs 3-month LIBOR

-If a client is interested in recieving fixed semi bond vs 1-month LIBOR for 2 years, what is the fixed rate expected from the dealer?
+If a client is interested in receiving fixed semi bond vs 1-month LIBOR for 2 years, what is the fixed rate expected from the dealer?

 First, the dearler's #1 + #3.2 flow equals to "pay 0.665% semi bonds vs 1-month LIBOR +5 bps", which can be considered same as "pay 0.665% semi bond- 5bps vs 1-month LIBOR = pay 0.615% semi bond vs 1-month LIBOR".
 So 0.615% is the fixed rate the dealer would quote to the client.